prateeksha9/prateeksha9/README.md

 </div>

 ## About Me
 I’m a graduate student in **Embedded and Cyber-Physical Systems at UC Irvine**, where I focus on building systems that run close to the hardware and operate reliably under real-world constraints.
-My background in Electrical Engineering has shaped the way I think about systems—grounded in low-level behavior, performance, and the physics of how things actually work.
+My background in Electrical Engineering has shaped the way I think about systems, grounded in low-level behavior, performance, and the physics of how things actually work.

 I enjoy working across the full engineering stack.
 Some days that means writing firmware or optimizing computer vision models for an embedded NPU; other days it means designing backend services, automating infrastructure, or creating clean and intuitive interfaces.
 What motivates me is the ability to take an idea from concept to a thoughtfully engineered, end-to-end solution.